RigonMetis/HR_Management_System/README.md

 # HR_Management_System
->Developed an HR database through MySQL and ran queries over it.

->Created SQL files for database structure, Data input and queries.
+>**Requirement**: to develop database for HR management.

+>**Action**: Utilized SQL DDL commands to create database structure.
+Built tables for regions, countries, departments and employees.
+Used SQL DML commands to insert data into different tables.
+Researched some of the queries on this database using aggregating and filtering function.

 # Queries Asked:
 1. Query to display the names (first_name, last_name) using alias name "First Name" and "Last Name" from employee table.